 There are numerous ways to determine this, but one of the most well known is measuring a person’s blood alcohol content, or BAC.
 This refers to the concentration of alcohol found in a person’s bloodstream.

 In the state of California, the legal limit for blood alcohol content is .08%.
 Anything in excess of that is grounds for an arrest.
 It should be noted that a person can be charged with drunk driving even if the blood alcohol content is lower than .08%.
 (In such cases, the driver would have to be driving erratically or violating other traffic laws.)

 During a traffic stop, there are many ways a police officer may assess a person’s sobriety.
 There are field sobriety tests, which may involve tracing the path of a moving object (e.g., a pen or a raised finger), standing on one leg, reciting the alphabet, counting backwards, and so forth.
 Another common check for blood alcohol content is a breathalyzer test, which measures the presence of alcohol on a person’s breath.
 Urine tests, blood tests, and additional tests can be administered as well.

 Speaking with a skilled San Diego DUI and DWI defense lawyer means that you will get the consideration that your case deserves.
-Given that a number of factors may contribute to nervousness during a field sobriety test, those must be considered during your hearing.
-In addition, breathalyzer tests are not the most accurate measure of blood alcohol content.
-And on top of this, the circumstances under which you were pulled over may be grounds for dismissal of the charges against you.
+Field sobriety tests and breathalyzers are not always accurate, and a skilled attorney will investigate the facts of each case to find out if there was cause to arrest you in the first place.
+On top of this, the circumstances under which you were pulled over may be grounds for dismissal of the charges against you.

-If you or someone you love has been charged with DUI or DWI in San Diego and need the services of a criminal law and defense lawyer, contact the San Diego Criminal Law Offices of Randy M. Grossman.
+If you or someone you love has been charged with DUI or DWI in San Diego and need the services of a DUI defense lawyer, contact the Law Offices of Randy M. Grossman.